⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 17.99 | Measures the current share price relative to the company's trailing twelve months earnings per share, indicating how much investors are willing to pay per dollar of earnings. |
+| P/E Ratio (TTM) | 20.99 | The trailing twelve-month Price-to-Earnings ratio measures the current share price relative to the company's earnings per share over the past year, indicating how much investors are willing to pay for each dollar of earnings. |

-| Operating Margin | 57.10 | Represents the percentage of revenue left after paying for operating expenses, indicating a company's operational efficiency. |
+| Operating Margin | 0.57 | Operating Margin indicates the percentage of revenue left after paying for operating expenses, reflecting the company's operational efficiency and profitability from its core business activities. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |